AndGasp/LDMX/README.md

   plots histogram of output of the network for signal and background returns array with output of the network on test events, array with labels, array with images, array with id number and array with masses

-  save parameters of trained model to .py file to load trained model for later use
+  save parameters of trained model to .pt file to load trained model for later use

   4. Evaluate model performance

-  run roc_curve to plot roc curve, compute area under and compute threshold that minimises number of misclassified events
+  run roc_curve to plot roc curve, compute area under and compute threshold that minimises number of misclassified events run accuracy on the output of a model and the labels, for a given threshold, to quickly compute the accuracy, the signal acceptance, the background suppression and the percentage of events above cuts that are signal

   5. Test trained model with data not in original train/test dataset